 Applying for a postgraduate course

-The deadline for applications is 1 August, to start in September the same year.
 We encourage you to apply as early as possible, particularly if you are intending to apply for funding – many applications to scholarships require you to have a firm offer of a place before you can be considered.
+If you are considering a research degree, you are encouraged to contact the member(s) of staff who might supervise your project before applying, in order to discuss your proposal.

-Candidates are normally expected to hold an honours degree at 2:1 or above (or its international equivalent) in art history or a related topic.
+Candidates are normally expected to hold or are expected to gain an honours degree at 2:1 or above (or its international equivalent).
 Other candidates will be considered at the discretion of the Department.

 Candidates are normally expected to hold a masters qualification.
 Other candidates will be considered at the discretion of the Department.